-Figure 4 Example of bi-disciplinary ecology inferred from suggestions of interviewees

-Using this model it is possible to identify possibilities and constraints that one discipline imposes on the other, to the enactment of such a teaching activity: At the domain-level, the choice of geometry, applied to the measurement of the earth, precipitates the restriction to physical geography.
+Figure 4 Example of bi-disciplinary ecology inferred from suggestions of interviewees applied to the measurement of the earth, precipitates the restriction to physical geography.
 This in turn determines what should be the types of maps to work with: e.g. physical or topographic instead of other more culturally oriented maps such as political maps.
 Then distances could be the information you would like to convey using the map, and the choice of plane geometry might be taken to avoid the time-consuming complication of earth curvature and the different heights of the landscape being drawn on the map, especially if triangles are to be the mathematical theme.
 Triangles are used when making the measurements of the land considered as a plane surface, and then, by similarity, transferred to the map: